- Home

 - Post-Traumatic Stress Disorder, caused after a life-changing event, an accident or some sort of illness.

-Treatment and prevention of anxiety
+Prevention of anxiety

 You can manage your anxiety by adopting a healthy diet and maintaining a healthy lifestyle.
 Some of the self-care tips include exercising regularly, trying therapy and limiting alcohol, caffeine or nicotine.
 With a GP’s advice, some prevention methods for anxiety could include: